Vilhelm Moberg: The Emigrants series

 From 1948 to 1960, Moberg lived in Carmel-by-the-Sea, California.
-While there, he wrote his most famous work, The Emigrants series of four novels, written between 1949 and 1959.
+While there, he wrote his most famous work, The Emigrants, a series of four novels, written between 1949 and 1959.
 The series describes one Swedish family's emigration from Småland to Chisago County, Minnesota in the mid‑19th century.
 This was a destiny shared by almost one million Swedish people, including several of the author's relatives.
 These novels have been translated into English: The Emigrants (1951), Unto a Good Land (1954), The Settlers (1961), and The Last Letter Home (1961).
 His literary portrayal of the Swedish‑American immigrant experience is considered comparable to Ole Edvart Rølvaag's work depicting that of Norwegian‑American immigrants.

 The Vilhelm Moberg House in Carmel Point.

 The Vilhelm Moberg House is located on Carmel Point at 2423 San Antonio Avenue, near Isabella & Martin Way.
 Moberg also lived for a time in the guesthouse of Gustaf Lannestock, his friend and translator, at 26085 Scenic Road.